Still, it’s important to be equally attentive to trends and changes in audience behavior, as it is to determine a cohesive survey design approach.

 Now, at first glance, you might contemplate drawing a line between the two – especially if you’ve come to this post with a plan to collect feedback through questionnaires only.

-Potentially, interviews may seem as too much of an elaborate research method for your current needs.
+Potentially, interviews may seem like too much of an elaborate research method for your current needs.
 And, chances are, your gut feeling is just right.

 Still, the thing is, this might change quickly.